muddi900/deno-sheets/README.md

 ## The Setup

 Like last time, I am using Service Account credentials.
 You can see how to do that here(tklink).
-You need to install “Deno” in your local system.
-You can check the instructions out on deno’s official site(tklink).
+You need to install "Deno” in your local system.
+You can check the instructions out on deno's official site(tklink).

 Create a folder where you want to host your project, initialize deno.